Pharmaceutical Research and Development & Commercialization of Biotechnology

 Net Present Value, Risks, and Revenue

 Industries worldwide rely on forecast-based valuations and predictions (“NPV vs. rNPV”).
 The net present value is one of the main indicators of the profitability of a project, which, in fact, is a preferred model by many investors.
-In simple words, the net present value approach is based on the present value of cash inflows and outflows over time and accounts risk by discount rates.
+In simple words, the net present value approach is based on the present value of cash inflows and outflows over time and accounts for risk by discount rates.
 A positive net present value of a project means that the earnings will exceed the costs, which will justify the actual investment.
 Note that the main assumption is that money received today is more valuable than money received tomorrow, as it can be invested and profitable now (Stewart et al., 2001).
 Thus, the net present value model aims to calculate what tomorrow’s cash flow would be worth now.

-To calculate the net present value of a novel discovery, experts can follow an established formula which considers various factors (e.g., the net cash inflow during a certain net cash flow, total initial investment costs, discount rate, and the number of time periods).
+To calculate the net present value of novel discovery, experts can follow an established formula that considers various factors (e.g., the net cash inflow during a certain net cash flow, total initial investment costs, discount rate, and the number of time periods).
 If a biotech company wants to market a drug, firstly, they’ll estimate the future cash flows and discount those eventual cash flows into a present value amount.
 Then, they’ll explore predictions and figures further.
 Although the field of life science is a specific area, financial decisions and marketing strategies are alike in other industries.
 Therefore, let’s set another example, which will help us understand the net present value model in real life.
 Imagine you want to buy a shop, and you’ve made all the required calculations, cash flow predictions, and discount rates – which gives you a sum of $250,000.
 The owner, however, is willing to sell their property for $150,000, which for you presents a positive net present value investment.
 As a matter of fact, if the owner is willing to sell for $150,000, then, this is a $100,000 net gain for you.
 Note that the net gain is the intrinsic value of the purchase or the investment.
 In other words, in this scenario, this is a good deal for the buyer.
 It’s not surprising that biotech companies also aim for good deals.

 Risk-adjusted Net Present Value and Biotechnologies

 When it comes to biotechnology and pharmaceutical companies, though, revenue and investments cannot always follow a clear formula and positive predictions.
-As explained above, researchers and bioentrepreneurs face numerous challenges – sadly, a drug may never reach the market.
+As explained above, researchers and bio entrepreneurs face numerous challenges – sadly, a drug may never reach the market.
 At the same time, drug development is often well-regulated, following defined phases and rules.
 This helps experts employ statistical analyses, which can estimate failures, probabilities, and success rates (“NPV vs. rNPV”).
 As a result, biotechnology companies often rely on risk-adjusted net present value (rNPV) instead of the standard net present value model.
 Note that the net present value and the risk-adjusted net present value may coincide only when risk is estimated and, of course, eliminated.

 The risk-adjusted net present value model is a more realistic approach, which accounts for delays, risks, and revenues – during the early research and development stages and through the actual development (Stewart et al., 2001).
 Just like with any other industry, only a fair evaluation will help companies market and sell their products, which can only benefit society.